 1. Laterality Modifier:

 And this CPT is one of the most common denial reasons.
-If the appropriate laterality modifier has not been applied as per the diagnosis code used in the claim, it may straightforwardly get denied for any payments.
+If the appropriate laterality modifier has not been applied per the diagnosis code used in the claim, it may be denied for any payments.

 2. Pricing Modifier:

 Pricing modifier 22 can be used with CPT 20610, but its usage depends on the circumstances.